Frank Luther Mott: Academic career

 Mott became professor of English at the University of Iowa in 1921, rising to associate professor and of journalism and director of the school of journalism in 1925.
 He continued at UI until he was appointed Dean of the University of Missouri (MU)'s School of Journalism in 1942.

 Mott may have coined the term photojournalism in 1924.
 He was influential in the development of photojournalism education: the first photojournalism class was taught at UI during his tenure, and the first photojournalism program, directed by Clifton C. Edom, started at MU in 1943 upon his request.

 His textbook on American Journalism: A History of Newspapers in the United States through 250 years 1690 to 1940 (1941 and later revised editions covering through 1960) was the standard resource in courses on the history of journalism.
+In reviewing the book, The New York Times said it is "sure to remain as one of the most valuable and informative resources on the story of our daily press."
+Mott was the chief of the journalism section of the American Army University of Biarritz and was sent to Japan to advice General MacArthur's staff on magazines and newspapers.

+Mott regularly set his students an unexpected challenge: suddenly, midway through a lecture, staging an attempted murder of himself, before assigning his students the challenge of writing up what they had seen happen.

 Mott was a lifelong lover of magazines, his father having hoarded them in the house.
 His monumental series, A History of American Magazines, started as PhD work at Columbia in the late 1920s.
 It was projected as six volumes.
 However, other projects, such as American Journalism, derailed his progress.
 Four volumes of American Magazines carried the history up to 1905.
 Mott died after starting work on Volume V: 1905–1930.
-Volume V does not extend the history past 1905; it includes 21 of a projected 36 sketches of individual magazines, intended as the supplementary material to the 1905-1930 history.
+Volume V does not extend the history past 1905; it includes 21 of a projected 36 sketches of individual magazines, intended as supplementary material to the 1905-1930 history.
 It also includes an index for all five volumes.
-Presumably, Volume VI would have covered the history from 1931 to Mott's present-day, plus additional supplementary materials.
+Presumably, Volume VI would have covered the history from 1931 to Mott's present day, plus additional supplementary materials.

 Volumes II and III of A History of American Magazines (1938) won the 1939 Pulitzer Prize for History, and Volume 4 won the Bancroft Prize in 1958.

 Mott served as president of Kappa Tau Alpha in 1937–1939.
-He died in Columbia, Missouri on October 23, 1954.
+He died in Columbia, Missouri on October 23, 1964.